Breakfast food is a staple in my household. Often, we even enjoy breakfast foods for dinner.

 As a mom, I look for solutions to help me get an easy and nutritious breakfast on the table daily.
 Sometimes this proves to be difficult.

 That’s when this crustless quiche comes to my rescue.
-Simple and quick is the name of the game, and this recipe never disappoints.
+Simple and quick is the name of the game, especially when it comes to egg recipes in the morning, and this recipe never disappoints.

 A traditional quiche has a crust and egg mixture filling.
 This filling may contain a protein, or just veggies.
 The world is your oyster here, as far as ingredients go.